futoin/specs/draft/ftn8.2_master_auth.md

 # 1. Intro

-This sub-specification of [FTN8](./ftn8_security_concept.md) covers more secure Master Key Authentication with dynamically updated shared secrets.
+This sub-specification of [FTN8](./ftn8_security_concept.md) covers more secure Master Secret Authentication with dynamically updated shared secrets.

 Service is assumed to be a unattended software or equal - high number of unattended requests.